manurag07/manurag07/README.md

-- 👋 Hi, I’m @manurag07
+- 👋 Hi, I’m Anurag
-- 👀 I’m interested in development with rails and react js
+- 👀 I’m interested in development with Ruby
-- 🌱 I’m currently learning rails and react js.
+- 🌱 I’m currently learning clound and aws.

 <!---
 manurag07/manurag07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.